DevriX/DX-out-Of-Date/readme.txt

 == Changelog ==

+= 1.0 =
+* Added new section - Enable the display of the status in post
+* Refactor section - Choose a skin for your template
+* Added new section - Choose the position of the message

 = 0.3 =
 * First stable plugin version
 * Admin settings
 * Single view display
 * Skins
 * Time options

+== Upgrade Notice ==
+This version includes some new fresh images and new options